pappc/Stable-bulged-G-quadruplexes-in-the-human-genome_2022-2023/README.md

-# Original algorithm developed by: Dr. Piroon Jenjaroenpun
+# Original algorithm developed by: Dr. Piroon Jenjaroenpun (2011-2012)
-# Updated and modified by Csaba Papp (2020-2023)
+# Updated and modified for publication by Csaba Papp (2020-2023)
 Project data for the pG4-BS manuscript (2022/2023)

 This is a documentation of the steps we took in our analysis of potential bulged G4 forming sequences (pG4-BS) and potential canonical G4 forming sequences (pG4-CS) in the human genome (hg38).